averkinderen/uptec.github.io/_posts/2024-01-12-auth-series-2-protect-api-with-azure-entra-id-and-access-it-via-postman.md

 ![2024 01 11 17H49 21](/assets/images/auth-series-2/2024-01-11_17h49_21.png)

 ### 7. Access the Protected API via Postman

-After the step #6 completed, now we can access the api with Postman.
-To do so, we nee to collect OAuth v2 authorization and token endpoints from our api's app registration.
+After step #6 is completed, now we can access the api with Postman.
+To do so, we need to collect OAuth v2 authorization and token endpoints from our api's app registration.

-Take a note both the OAuth v2 authorization and token endpoints like the image below:
+Take a note of both the OAuth v2 authorization and token endpoints like the image below:

 **NB: This is api's app registration not Postman's app registration**

 ![2024 01 11 17H50 19](/assets/images/auth-series-2/2024-01-11_17h50_19.png)

 The next step is to go the our previous Postman, in the Authorization section, choose the **OAuth 2.0** type.

 ![2024 01 11 17H52 28](/assets/images/auth-series-2/2024-01-11_17h52_28.png)